Rajak13/ToDo-App/README.md

 # React Todo App with Authentication

--This Todo application is a modern, responsive task management system built with React and Supabase.
+- This Todo application is a modern, responsive task management system built with React and Supabase.
 It features a clean user interface with authentication and real-time data synchronization.
--This project can be accessed at : https://razzaq-todo-app.vercel.app/
+- This project can be accessed at : https://razzaq-todo-app.vercel.app/

 ## Project Overview

 The project demonstrates the implementation of a full-stack application using: